QubesOS/qubes-doc/Multi-factorAuthentication.md

         [user@mfa ~]$ chmod +x google

-    Since the secret key stored in our script never changes, we should never have to update this script, but we can easily do so if we ever want to.
+    Since the secret key stored in the script never changes, we should never have to update this script, but we can easily do so if we ever want to.

  4. Now, whenever Google prompts us for an authenticator code, all we have to do